theaverageroboticist/theaverageroboticist.github.io/README.md

-This repo contains code for the blog
+This repo used hugo to create a [blog](https://jayamuruganravikumar.github.io/theaverageroboticist/)

 ## OuickStart